StefanOltmann/exif-viewer/README.md

 </a>

-Web-based EXIF viewer built to view photo EXIF data details from a range of photo format's metadata including JPEG, PNG and TIFF image files.
+Web-based EXIF viewer built to view photo EXIF data details from a range of photo format's metadata including JPEG, PNG, and TIFF image files.

 Made with Kotlin for WebAssembly & powered by [Ashampoo Kim](https://github.com/ashampoo/kim).